Technical Assistance Calls

 - Human Trafficking Training for Peer Recovery Supporters

 - Trauma Informed Care in Peer Recovery Support

 - Ohio S-BIRT: An Introduction to S-BIRT and Motivational Interviewing

 OhioMHAS Peer Recovery Supporter Certifications are good for two years.
 If you want to renew your certification, you must complete 30 hours of CEUs during the certification period.
 Only CEUs you earn after you are certified, and have a certificate number, will count towards your re-certification.
-For example, If you attended a training class last week, and received your certification today, you would not be able to use those CEUs.
-Only those earned between when you are certified and when you re-certify count.
+For example, if you attended a training class last week, and received your certification today, you would not be able to use those CEUs.
+Only CEUs earned between when you are certified and when you re-certify count towards the 30 hours.

 You should complete the training application if you are interested in attending the OhioMHAS Integrated Peer Recovery Supporter Training.
 This is a 40 hour in person training and is the first step on the way to becoming an Ohio Certified Peer Recovery Supporter (work experience can be substituted for this course, email for details).
 The PEER Center processes applications for certification, OhioMHAS handles all things related to training, such as scheduling trainings, locating training records, offering the exam, etc. If you have questions about training, contact OhioMHAS at email@example.com.
 The PEER Center only processes certification applications and cannot help you with anything training related.
 Training applications submitted to The PEER Center will be returned.